Macular Degeneration: Early Symptoms or When to Sound the Alarm

 Heredity also plays a fundamental role in the development of AMD.
 If someone in the family has already had cases of this disease, the likelihood of its occurrence in other family members also increases.

-Detailed study of these causes will allow timely adoption of necessary preventive measures and risk reduction for the development of this disease.
+Detailed study of these causes will allow timely adoption of necessary preventive measures and risk reduction for

 In the next section, we will look at various methods of prevention and treatment of AMD.